mongoosastic/mongoosastic/readme.md

   , city: String
 })

-User.plugin(mongoosastic, {index:'users', type:'user'})
+User.plugin(mongoosastic)
 ```

-This will still use the document id as the index but only the name field
+In this case only the name field
 will be indexed for searching.

 Finally, adding the plugin will add a new method to the model called